The self-aware failure of Black Mirror: Bandersnatch (Interactive storytelling, Part 2)

 The frumious Bandersnatch!”

-It appears again in The Hunting of the Snark in greater detail, but the point in BM:B is that of multiple realities, such as the Looking Glass world of the Alice book.
+The creature appears again in The Hunting of the Snark in greater detail, but the point in BM:B is multiple realities, such as the Looking Glass world of the Alice book.
 The film even contains a scene in which Stefan literally goes through a mirror, just as Alice does after conjecturing as to the existence of this other reality:9

 And certainly the glass was beginning to melt away, just like a bright silvery mist. […].
 In another moment Alice was through the glass, and had jumped lightly down into the Looking-glass room.

-These allusions are made manifest in the film as theories held by different characters as to the nature of the reality they exist in.
-One other is explored; that of a massive government conspiracy, which is present in both of the above works, but particularly in Dick’s.
-This author got a little crazy, or at least obsessive himself, even attempting to kill his third wife and some paths in BM:B have Stefan murder his father.
+These allusions are made manifest in the film as theories held by different characters as to the nature of the reality they inhabit.
+One other is explored; that of a massive government conspiracy, which is present in both these last works, but particularly in Dick’s.
+This author got a little crazy, or at least obsessive himself, even attempting to kill his third wife, and some paths in BM:B have Stefan murder his father.

-At least in the realm of computer game versions of interactive narratives, there’s an awkwardness that’s created because there is a distinct separation between you, the player and the character you are playing.
-This structure denies immersion in the role as you telling them what to do is essentially deus ex machina.
-A sampling of the dialogue between played and player points out this failing:
+At least in the realm of computer game versions of interactive narratives, there’s an awkwardness created because there is a distinct separation between you, the player, and the character you are playing.
+This structure denies immersion in the role, as you telling them what to do is essentially a deus ex machina.
+A sampling of the dialogue between played and player points out this failing:¹⁰

 - “Pick up the moon!
-Are you nuts?”—Escape from Monkey Island
+Are you nuts?”

 Again BM:B explores this space, with Stefan questioning and resisting your choices if they don’t seem natural to him, and therefore also criticizing you as a player.
 Eventually, he speaks directly to you, asking if someone is there and demanding to know who it is.
 In the film’s world, Stefan’s sense of an entity outside telling him what to do is seen as part of his growing psychosis, though we as the audience know at least on this score he’s perfectly sane.

 But all this impressive self-awareness fails to lead to a good work of art.
-There’s high irony in that the film’s bad ending—Stefan’s safe production of a mediocre game—is the fate shared by BM:B itself, which received a tepid 72% Tomatometer score compared to the series’ overall 83%.
+There’s high irony in the fact the film’s bad ending—Stefan’s safe production of a mediocre game—is the fate shared by BM:B itself, which received a tepid 72% Tomatometer score compared to the series’ overall 83%.

 I know my views on this type of storytelling risk cries of “treason”.
 Interactivity is an important element of games, which would seem on its face to suit it to the realization of interactive narrative.
-My goal in games is to give players meaningful choices that are supported by continued, engaging gameplay, so false choice is a huge pet peeve of mine as it runs directly counter to that.
+My goal in games is to give players meaningful choices supported by continued, engaging gameplay, so false choice is a huge pet peeve of mine as it runs directly counter to that.
+Interactive narrative regularly—some would say inherently—engages in false choices.
 Literature remains the main realm in which I’ve seen a possibility space created within a narrative for the reader to explore.
-Tellingly, even the references in BM:B are not to games but to print.
+Tellingly, although its setting and structure come from games, most of the references in BM:B are not to games but to print.

 Based on the reading experiences he had enjoyed most, together with some postmodernist semiotic theories, Umberto Eco codified and espoused what he termed the “open work” (opera aperta).
-In his works on the topic, he declares that a “closed work”, one that limits the reader’s understanding to a single, unambiguous, linear interpretation is the least rewarding one—which I’ll note is essentially what interactive fictions do, but with bad storytelling and false choices along the way to make things even worse.
+In his works on the topic, he declares a “closed work”, one that limits the reader’s understanding to a single, unambiguous, linear interpretation is the least rewarding one—which I’ll note is essentially what interactive fictions do, but with bad storytelling and false choices along the way to make things even worse.
+By contrast, an open work creates an interplay between work and audience where infinite readings are possible.

-Eco’s starting point seems to have been James Joyce’s Finnegans Wake, which he described thus:10
+Eco’s starting point seems to have been James Joyce’s Finnegans Wake, which he described thus:11

 [Finnegans Wake] constitutes the most terrifying document of formal instability and semantic ambiguity that we possess.